KevinEverywhere/bob-angular/README.md

-This project is an application skeleton, influenced by and forked from angular-seed, [https://github.com/angular/angular-seed](https://github.com/angular/angular-seed) It provides a Three D metaphor with sample page and use scenarios.
+This project is an application skeleton, influenced by and forked from angular-seed, [https://github.com/angular/angular-seed](https://github.com/angular/angular-seed) It uses three.js [http://threejs.org/] to provide a means to map 2D Web content to 3D space.

-The application is preconfigured to install the Angular framework, three.js, d3, less, and required third-party frameworks.
-The seed app provides navigation and transition functionality, API-powered 3D content panes, as well as development and testing tools.
+The application is preconfigured to install the Angular framework, three.js, and required third-party frameworks.
+The seed app contains video, Leaflet map tiles, SVG and HTML content, built on top of bootstrap, JQuery, less and other familiar frameworks.
+It also includes unit and e2e tests.

 ### Prerequisites

 You must have node.js and its package manager (npm) installed.
-All other dependencies are managed by node through package.json, and then bower thrugh bower.json.
+All other dependencies are managed by node through package.json, and then bower through bower.json.
 You can get node and npm from [http://nodejs.org/](http://nodejs.org/).

 ### Clone bob-angular